Change is constant in the medical field. New technologies and treatments are endless, and patient expectations are constantly evolving.

 Consider the aesthetic value of your site, too.
 Keep the homepage organized so patients can focus on and find key information.
 Feature high-resolution photos of you, your providers and staff, your practice, and even community events.

-Create calls-to-action (CTAs) that prompt appointment bookings
+Create CTAs that prompt appointment bookings

-To maximize scheduling opportunities, each call-to-action should encourage a site visitor to book an online appointment with a single click or tap.
+To maximize scheduling opportunities, each call to action should encourage a site visitor to book an online appointment with a single click or tap.
 Another option to consider is featuring one-tap calling for patients to call your practice directly from their mobile devices.
 For either action, convenience is key.

 Give prospective patients the power to book an appointment or speak with your staff without having to take additional actions beyond your website.

-To improve your conversion opportunities, make sure at least one CTA is “sticky” — meaning it’s always visible as a visitor scrolls and navigates your website.
+To improve your conversion opportunities, make sure at least one CTA is sticky — meaning it’s always visible as a visitor scrolls and navigates your website.

-3. Ensure a streamlined digital patient experience
+3. Streamline the digital patient experience

 With the ongoing dominance of e-commerce and online shopping, people now expect to find and assess their healthcare options online and take action from their laptops or mobile devices.